Meet the People Behind WEX

 With more than 20 years of experience, Hilary provides the company with a broad and global perspective of legal and regulatory issues.
 She currently manages WEX’s local foreign counsel in the United Kingdom, Australia, and Brazil as well as the in-house counsel at the company’s Maine headquarters.

 Hilary is a member of the Association of Corporate Counsel, the National Association of Corporate Directors, the Society of Corporate Secretaries and Governance Professionals, and the Society for Human Resource Management.
+Additionally, Hilary is a co-chair of the Advisory Committee to the Maine Center for Graduate Professional Studies and a member of the Board of Visitors for the University of Maine School of Law.

 She began her career at Bennett & Associates and graduated from Bowdoin College and the University of Maine’s School of Law.

-Jenifer Rinehart has nearly 30 years of experience in human resources management, encompassing all corporate HR functions.
+Jenifer Rinehart has 30 years of experience in human resources management, encompassing all corporate HR functions.
 At WEX, she oversees the alignment of the company’s global HR and talent management agendas with its growth strategy.
 She is passionate about supporting the associates who make WEX the exciting company it is today.

 In her role, Jenifer is responsible for building scalable HR policies, programs, processes, and systems that support the company’s expansion.
 She manages the global HR roadmap for the company, as well as its talent management architecture and rewards program that ensure key talent acquisition and retention.